ATofighi/skyroom-record/README.md

 ```bash
 docker run --rm -v "$(pwd)/downloads:/opt/downloads" atofighi/skyroom-record:latest -u VLASS_URL -d CLASS_DURATION -n test-class -e encoding
 ```
-### Encoding preset -e
-This option converts the .webm file to a .mp4 file.
-It has encoding presets that should be defined otherwise no conversion would occur.
-'size-optimized' -for uploading, low size, low quality, somewhat fast 'speed-optimized' -for high speed with good quality but higher size 'quality-optimized' -for high quality with good compression but slow 'no-encoding' -default -best quality, medium size

 Notes:
  - VCLASS_URL must be the url of class with `https://`.
  - CLASS_DURATION must be the duration of recording in minutes. like `90`
  - Your recorded video will be saved on `./downloads/test-class/NOW/video.mp4`.
+ - Encoding preset -e

+      This option converts the .webm file to a .mp4 file.
+It has encoding presets that should be defined otherwise no conversion would occur.

+      `size-optimized` -for uploading, low size, low quality, somewhat fast

+      `speed-optimized` -for high speed with good quality but higher size

+      `quality-optimized` -for high quality with good compression but slow

+      `no-encoding` -default -best quality, medium size

 ## Development
 The main file is `src/main.py`. source code is not clean enough! sorry! ;)